roman-milk/roman-milk.github.io/fifty-three-dollars.md

  I stared at him in silence for a bit and then said, "It is up to you Mon.
 I'll leave it in your hands" and then I looked at Alex and said "Pun intended" since his cock was still in Monica's hand with the knife only a fraction of an inch away from it.

  Monica squeezed his cock and he screamed, but then she let loose of it.
-Report_Story #4